FirstLegoLeague/launcher/docs/userguide.md

 If you don't have time to read this whole guide or you need just to know the steps to get going, this paragraph is for you.

-1. Start the `Launcher`
+1. Start FIRST LEGO League TMS (the `Launcher`)
-1. Open the Tournament Setup page
+1. Open the Tournament Setup page (by clicking the link, will open in browser).
+   Login as 'admin' user (the default password is 'admin')
-    1. Set your Tournament name (Tournament Settings / Tournament Title / Save)
+    1. Set your Tournament name (Tournament Settings / Display / Tournament Title / Save)
     1. Add your sponsor logos (Images / Add Image)
     1. Load the schedule file or team list (Import / Import Schedule file)
-1. Open the Scoreboard page
+1. Open the Scoreboard page (by clicking the link in the 'Launcher', will open in browser)
-1. Open the Timer page
+1. Open the Timer page (by clicking the link in the 'Launcher', will open in browser)
-1. Open the Scoresheet (click `Scoring`)
+1. Open the Scoresheet (click `Scoring` link in the 'Launcher', will open in browser)

 ## Launcher